flaneurette/UX.js/README.md

 #### magic-forms.html
 An example showing a form, dynamically generated with Magic.js
 #### magic-http.html
-An example showing a http
+An example showing a http request

 #### blog.html
 An example showing a blogpage, dynamically generated with Magic.js